Suppressing secondary shock waves in jam-absorption driving via string-stable support vehicles: Introduction

 \subsection{Assumptions}

 Real freeway traffic includes vehicles of different types (such as motorcycles, cars, and trucks) and automation and connectivity levels (such as human-driven vehicles (HDVs), AVs, non-CVs, and CVs).
-Vehicles experience delays~\citep{Wang2018} and errors in their actuators, sensors, and communication devices.
-HDVs have an intrinsically stochastic nature in their car-following behavior~\citep{Jiang2014, Jiang2015}.
+Vehicles experience delays~\cite{Wang2018} and errors in their actuators, sensors, and communication devices.
+HDVs have an intrinsically stochastic nature in their car-following behavior~\cite{Jiang2014, Jiang2015}.
 Moreover, several freeways have multi-lane roads with curves, slopes, ramps, intersections, and junctions.
-Furthermore, predicting and estimating shock waves are necessary for their elimination, which requires some time and contains some errors~\citep{Netten2013, Hegyi2013}.
+Furthermore, predicting and estimating shock waves are necessary for their elimination, which requires some time and contains some errors~\cite{Netten2013, Hegyi2013}.
 Nevertheless, to focus on the fundamental problem of suppressing secondary shock waves, we make the following assumptions: \begin{enumerate} \item[(i)] All vehicles have the same length.
 The vehicles have the same car-following performance except for the leading vehicle, absorbing vehicle, and SVs.
 The absorbing vehicle and SVs are CAVs.
 All the other vehicles are human-driven CVs.
 The actuators or sensors in the vehicles do not exhibit delays or errors.
 The position and velocity of each vehicle are shared with the other vehicles without delays or errors.
 None of the vehicles exhibits stochasticity in their car-following behavior. \item[(ii)] A freeway is a non-periodic and single-lane road without curves, slopes, ramps, intersections, or junctions. \item[(iii)] The target shock wave is not predicted or estimated.
 The trajectory of the absorbing vehicle during the JAD actions is predetermined without errors. \item[(iv)] Suppression of secondary shock waves (that is, stabilization of the high-density region upstream of the absorbing vehicle) is the primary focus.
-The problem of removing the high-density region~\citep{He2025} is not considered. \end{enumerate}
+The problem of removing the high-density region~\cite{He2025} is not considered. \end{enumerate}

 The remainder of this paper is organized as follows.
 Related work is reviewed in Sec.~\ref{sec:related_work}.
 The proposed method is explained in Sec.~\ref{sec:method}.
 The numerical results are described in Sec.~\ref{sec:results}.
 A conclusive discussion is presented in Sec.~\ref{sec:conclusions}.
+The nomenclature is listed in Appendix~\ref{sec:nomenclature}.